Tag Archives: Visit Winona

 From the Mississippi’s headwaters near Park Rapids to the Iowa border, the complete Minnesota section of the journey is roughly 620 miles.
 The following route descriptions are spread over nine days to keep the daily mileage comfortable for plenty of time visiting the river towns along the way.
 Depending on how much time you can spend on any bike vacation, this overview makes it easy to break it apart for multiple bike getaways.

-Please visit the embedded links offering short video clips and maps of the Mississippi trail system as you read the following.
+Please visit the embedded links, which offer short video clips and maps of the Mississippi trail system, as you read the following.
 See the first video clip to get a better feel for what you will see and experience leaving Itasca State Park on the MRT.
 The information in this video and subsequent videos are made possible by the MN DNR, the MN Historical Society, Explore Minnesota Tourism, and the National Park Service.

 MRT – Day 1 from the Mississippi Headwaters to Bemidji